 7. Listen to negativity

 Staff and colleagues may express negativity.
-You can be supportive by acknowledging their concerns, listening to, but not encouraging, negative comments or behaviours, and by responding in an empathic way, though always remaining focused on the need for the change.
+You can be supportive by acknowledging their concerns, listen to but not encourage negative comments or behaviours, and respond in an empathic way.

 8. Acknowledge losses